TMA Releases Updated Texas Physician Workforce Numbers

 New-to-Texas Physicians Can Start Here

 Are you a new Texas physician?
-Have you recruited a physician for your school, your practice, or your community from out of state?
+Have you recruited a physician for your school from out of state?

-TMA’s Welcome To Texas webpage can help new or returning Texans get their practices up and running.
-The page provides links that doctors need to obtain a Texas license; contact information for relevant state and federal agencies; and links to resources such as practice consulting for setups, health insurance plan contacts, and employee salary data.
+TMA’s Welcome to Texas webpage can help new or returning Texans get their practices up and running.
+The page provides links doctors need to obtain a Texas license, plus contact information for relevant state and federal agencies and links to resources such as practice consulting for setups, health insurance plan contacts, and employee salary data.

 TMA members can email the TMA Knowledge Center or call (800) 880-7955 for fast answers to questions about membership, TMA member benefits and services, practice management or legal information, and more.